Doctor! Doctor!

 "Doctor!
 Doctor!" is a song performed by the British new wave band Thompson Twins.
 It is the second single from the band's fourth studio album, Into the Gap (1984).
 It was written by Tom Bailey, Alannah Currie and Joe Leeway, and prominently features a keyboard solo.
 Following the successful chart performances of the Into the Gap single "Hold Me Now", "Doctor!
 Doctor!" was released in the UK on 27 January 1984 as the album's second single.

 Background and recording

-In 1983, after the commercial success of their third album Quick Step and Side Kick, the Thompson Twins collaborated again with producer Alex Sadkin to record Into the Gap at Compass Point Studios in the Bahamas.
+In 1983, after the commercial success of their third album Quick Step & Side Kick, the Thompson Twins collaborated again with producer Alex Sadkin to record Into the Gap at Compass Point Studios in the Bahamas.
 Bailey and Sadkin co-produced the album's tracks, including "Doctor!
 Doctor!".

 Release

 The single peaked at #3 in the United Kingdom and #11 in the United States in July 1984.
 The song also peaked at #18 on the US Dance chart in the same year, and the Top 20 in Canada, Germany, Switzerland, New Zealand, Australia and South Africa.
+In the UK, it was the 29th best-selling single of 1984.

 Sleeve photography was by Peter Ashworth.